aurora-mm/INTENT/README.md

 ## Latest Changes

-- The INTIS dashboard is now up to date!
+[2023-05-04] The INTIS dashboard is now up to date!
+Also, the history behind the project is within Data Echoes now.